Pablo-Arevalo-Escobar/Unreal-Unity/README.md

 **Flappy Bird** January 2023
 A flappy bird clone made over a weekend using Unity and Photoshop.
-The purpose of this project was to learn the basic functionality of Unity Playable at: https://pablo-arevalo-escobar.github.io/Unity/
+The purpose of this project was to learn the basic functionality of Unity.

+Controls:
+Jump : Space

+Note - Game will automatically restart 2 seconds after you die

+Playable at: https://pablo-arevalo-escobar.github.io/Unity/
 ![](Flappy-Bird/FlappyBirdTheme.png)